A. Edward Yen, MD

 Houston, Texas

-A. Edward Yen, MD, is an Assistant Professor of Medicine in the Hematology and Oncology Section at Baylor College of Medicine in Houston, Texas.
-He is a practicing urologic oncologist at the Dan L Duncan Comprehensive Cancer Center and the Bladder Cancer Center at Baylor.
-He is also affiliated with Houston Methodist Hospital and Baylor St. Luke’s Medical Center.
-Dr. Yen graduated from Baylor College Of Medicine with his medical degree in 2006.
+A. Edward Yen, MD, is an assistant professor of medicine in the hematology and oncology section at Baylor College of Medicine in Houston, Texas.
+He is a practicing genitourinary medical oncologist at the Dan L Duncan Comprehensive Cancer Center and the Bladder Cancer Center at Baylor He is also affiliated with Baylor St. Luke’s Medical Center and the Houston VA Medical Center Hospital.
+Dr. Yen earned his MD from Baylor College of Medicine.
 His research on androgen receptors in hormone-dependent and castration-resistant prostate cancer has been published in Pharmacology & Therapeutics.
 His professional interests include prostate and genitourinary cancers.

 Disclosures: